teamLESLEY/motor/README.md

 ------|--------
 Forward | The motor turns forward
-Reverse | The motor turns in the reverse direction Stop | The motor is stopped
+Reverse | The motor turns in the reverse direction Stop | The motor is stopped, regardless of speed